whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 Roles and privileges allow us to have a fine control over which users have access to which objects and what actions they can perfrom over those objects.
 Since, we cannot know before-hand which users might use our applications, these roles and priveleges can be granted to users dynamically during runtime, based on their metadata or credentials.

 To access external databse objects we need to link the remote schema or external container, to our application.
 However, just this is not sufficient, as we still need to know exactly which database artifact, we are looking for in the source system.
 To link our application to a remote schema or an external container, we use services.
 Services can be of two types, an existing service provided by the system, or an user-provided one.
 To point towards a specific database object, we use synonyms, which act as aliases.
+Synonyms, are the de facto way of accessing external database objects in SAP HANA XSA.
+More conceptual information about synonyms can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/556452cac83f423597d3a38a6f225e4b.html) document [<sup>5</sup>](#references).

 In this blog post, we will cover how to read data from another HDI container, this is also called cross-container access.